smogelmose/Embodied-interaction/README.md

 ### License

 Code is licensed under MIT.
 Creative content (BESS annotations, report, figures, generated audio, walkthrough video, system design) is licensed under CC BY-NC 4.0.
-See `LICENSE` and `LICENSE-content.md` respectively.
 The source text of *The Metamorphosis* (Wyllie translation, Project Gutenberg) is in the public domain.

 ### Repository